nsiccha/monster/README.md

 * the fits obtained using my warm-up look [indistinguishable in the eye-norm](figs/nu=8/incremental_vs_regular.png) from fits obtained using Stan's regular warm-up,
-* for the predictive checks, Stan's built in ODE solver has been used, while for fitting I used my custom ODE solver and both appear to agree with one another,
+* for the predictive checks, Stan's built in ODE solver with a high-precision configuration has been used, while for fitting I used my custom ODE solver and both appear to agree with one another,
-* apparently, the used variant of the Gibbs sampler is prone to getting stuck or not properly exploring high-dimensional posteriors with correlations,
+* apparently, the variant of the Gibbs sampler used in the paper is prone to getting stuck or not properly exploring high-dimensional posteriors with correlations,
 * all diagnostics look fine for my fits, while the diagnostics reported in the paper are less than ideal and less exhaustive (no concept of divergences, no E-BFMI),